Internships, Fellowships, Grants

 The Rangel International Affairs Graduate Fellowship Program provides support for graduate school, professional development, and entry into the U.S. Foreign Service, in accordance with applicable law and State Department policy.
 The Rangel Program selects outstanding Rangel Fellows annually in a highly competitive nationwide process and supports them through two years of graduate study, internships, mentoring, and professional development activities.
 This program encourages the application of members of minority groups historically underrepresented in the Foreign Service, women, and those with financial need.
 Fellows who successfully complete the program and Foreign Service entry requirements will receive appointments as Foreign Service Officers, in accordance with applicable law and State Department policy.
 Students who accept this fellowship must finish the program and agree to work for the Department of State for five years.
 Failure to do so may result in having to repay the cost of the program to the federal government.

-with the Rangel Program later in the summer about the application process for 2022.]
+with the Rangel Program early in 2022 about the application process for 2024.]

 Transformative Peace [Peacebuilding Training / Free Webinars]

 Transformative Peace is a values driven consultancy dedicated to conflict prevention and peacebuilding.
 They work with governments, international organizations and civil society groups to change how communities engage with challenges and build sustainable peace.
 The Founder and Executive Director Dr. Houda Abadi, was the first recipient of the AIDL Peacebuilder Award.
 Transformative Peace often offers free webinars.
-The next one is August 5, 2020 and is titled "Lessons from South Africa: restorative Justice, Reconciliation, and Strategies for political change".
+Check their website for more information.

 [Note: Note to be confused with TransformativePeace.org which is a different organization]

 United States Institute of Peace [Conflict Resolution/Peacebuilding Programs]